optakt/optakt.github.io/content/knowledge/glossary.md

 ### Quorum Certificate

 A process by which nodes using the HotStuff consensus algorithm submit signed messages in order to generate a certificate for bootstrapping HotStuff.
-Each collector cluster runs a mini-version of HotStuff, and since clusters are randomized each epoch, a new quorum ceritificate is required for each cluster each epoch.
+Each collector cluster runs a mini-version of HotStuff, and since clusters are randomized each epoch, a new quorum certificate is required for each cluster each epoch.

 ## Other